Toomyung/collaboom/replit.md

 # Collaboom MVP

 ## Overview
-Collaboom is an influencer campaign management platform connecting US-based TikTok influencers (1,000+ followers) with K-Beauty, Food, and Lifestyle brands for free product seeding campaigns (UGC gifting).
+Collaboom is an influencer campaign management platform connecting US-based TikTok influencers (1,000+ followers) with K-Beauty, Food, and Lifestyle brands for PAID product campaigns.
+ALL campaigns offer free products PLUS cash rewards ($10-$30).
 The platform provides influencers with a dashboard to browse campaigns, apply, track shipments, upload content, and build reputation.
 For brands and admins, it offers tools to manage applications, verify content, and track campaign performance.
 The MVP prioritizes a clean influencer experience and robust admin capabilities with a business vision to streamline influencer marketing and expand market reach for brands.

 ## User Preferences
 Preferred communication style: Simple, everyday language.